Advice for Home Gardeners from the Help Desk of the

 Help Desk Response: Thank you for contacting the UC Master Gardener Program Help Desk for information about moving several trees to your new home.
 Unfortunately, you can't move trees without causing them stress and while it is possible to successfully move a plant from one location to another, moving established fruit trees like yours, is very difficult and usually not advised.
 Unless the tree is uniquely special, buying new trees for the new location makes a lot more sense.

 Moving the rose trees will probably be much easier as they are quite resilient and it may be possible to move them at any time if done correctly.
-I have attached an article called "Myths About Transplanting Roses" which won an award from the Northern California, Nevada and Hawaii Rose Society, which you might find helpful as it gives good instructions on how to transplant a rose during the growing season.
+Here's another link to an article called "Myths About Transplanting Roses" which won an award from the Northern California, Nevada and Hawaii Rose Society.
+You may find this helpful since it gives good instructions on how to transplant a rose during the growing season.
 In short, they advise to give the rose as much water as possible the day before transplanting, get as much of the root ball as possible and minimize the time out of the ground.
-You can also find the article at http://www.ncnhdistrict.org/aom/myths.html

 Good luck and please let us know if we can be of further assistance.